jedisct1/libsodium-doc/README.md

 The design choices emphasize security, and "magic constants" have clear rationales.

-The same cannot be said of NIST curves, where the specific origins of certain constants are not described by the standards.

-And despite the emphasis on higher security, primitives are faster across-the-board than most implementations of the NIST standards.
+And despite the emphasis on high security, primitives are faster across-the-board than most implementations of the NIST standards.

 [Version 1.0.1](https://github.com/jedisct1/libsodium/releases) was released on November 21, 2014.